 1. Blue Buffalo Life Protection Formula Small Breed Natural

-- SMALL BREED DOG FOOD: Specially formulated for the wellness of adult small breed dogs, BLUE Life...
+- SMALL BREED DOG FOOD: Specially formulated for small breed dogs, BLUE Life Protection Formula Small...

 This food contains the company’s LifeSource Bits, which are chunks of extra vitamins and antioxidants mixed in with the food.
 It’s a nice, easy way to boost the amount of nutrients your dog will get from every bowl.

 The protein level is decent (26%), which is about right for small breeds.
 There’s chicken, chicken meal, fish meal, and chicken fat in here, all of which are excellent sources of lean meat.
 There’s more plant protein than we’d like to see.

 We also like all the omega fatty acids inside, thanks to foods like the fish meal, as well as flaxseed.
 The glucosamine from the chicken meal will also help keep little joints in fine working condition as your dog ages.

 There are a few ingredients in here that have been known to cause digestive issues.
 The potatoes, dried egg product, and dried tomato pomace could all be removed without complaint from us.
 At least it has superfoods like blueberries and cranberries in it.

 All in all, this is a great food for little dogs — just monitor yours to make sure none of the questionable ingredients disagree with her.

 2. Blue Buffalo Wilderness Denali Dinner High-Protein Grain-Free Natural

 - PACKED WITH REAL SALMON: A recipe inspired by the rugged Alaskan wilderness, this high protein dog...